 A screwhead that requires countersinking will have an angular shape underneath the head, while a screw that doesn’t need countersinking will be flat under the head.

 Your project is also something to take into consideration.
-Do you mind if a rounded head protrudes from the surface, or would you rather have a smooth finish from a flat screw?
+Do you want the rounded head protruding from the surface, or would you rather have a smooth finish from a flat screw?

-It’s possible that you’ll find a combination of screwheads that will meet your needs, as long as you understand how each one will affect your project’s assembly and finished look.
+It’s possible that a combination of screwheads that will meet your needs, as long as you understand how each one will affect the assembly and finished look.

 D. Screwhead Drive Types

 The drive of a screwhead refers to the type of tool you’ll need to install the screw.
 You’ll notice several different shapes on screws, in addition to their type of head, that will require a special type of screwdriver to work with the screw.